marsgpl/npm-cnnct/README.md

-# cnnct - service framework
+# service framework

+this library should help you to create network services

-mainly designed to work with RabbitMQ
+mainly designed to work with *RabbitMQ*

+if you are not familiar in what RabbitMQ is - visit [this resource](http://www.rabbitmq.com/tutorials/tutorial-one-javascript.html)

 ### install: